Physician Scientist Training Program

 UNC’s basic science departments are nationally ranked and committed to working with physicians.
 The Gillings School of Global Public Health at the University of North Carolina is the 2nd ranked school of public health in the nation and a rich source of mentors for Physician-Scientist scholars pursuing high-impact epidemiology research.

-Match day arrived after an exciting interview season in which 35 outstanding candidates from 20 different states were selected to interview with our program from over 200 applicants.
-Despite the challenges to the interview season posed by the ongoing COVID pandemic to applicants across the country, the Department of Medicine Physician Scientist Training Program was successful in our recruitment efforts and we are pleased to announce that three new trainees matched into our program and will begin their internships in Internal Medicine in June of 2022.
-Cecelia Levandowski, who is completing her MD/PhD degrees at the University of Colorado, and Mathew Sebastian, who is completing his MD/PhD degrees at the University of Florida, both intend to pursue training in Hematology or Oncology.
-Michael Motley, finishing his MD/PhD degrees at Stony Brook University, plans to pursue Infectious Diseases.
+Match Day arrived after an exciting interview season in which 35 outstanding candidates from 20 different states were selected to interview with our program from over 200 applicants.
+The Department of Medicine Physician Scientist Training Program was successful in our recruitment efforts and we are pleased to announce two new trainees matched into our program and will begin their internships in Internal Medicine in June of 2023.
+Manasi Malik, who is completing her MD/PhD degrees at Washington University in St. Louis, plans to pursue training in endocrinology and Abbie Zewdu, who is completing her MD/PhD degrees at Ohio State University, intends to pursue training in hematology or oncology.

 2 years (24 months).
 The Internal Medicine Residency at the University of North Carolina offers excellent clinical training, robust research opportunities and mentoring, and outstanding teaching by dedicated faculty.
 Our unique subspecialty training experiences expose residents to a breadth of clinical expertise while also providing substantial mentoring and research opportunities.
 The culture at UNC is one that fosters resident autonomy in a clinically challenging yet supportive environment.
 Our board pass rate is consistently 96-98%, significantly higher than the national average of 87%.